 GHP Kids may automatically enroll your child in a disease management program if your child has certain diagnoses.
 Your child's PCP may also enroll your child in one of GHP Kids' disease management programs.

-If your child is not currently enrolled in a program and you think that he or she would benefit from disease management services, you may contact GHP Kids Member Services at 866-621-5235 (PA Relay 711).
+If your child is not enrolled in a program and you think they would benefit from disease management services, call GHP Kids customer care at 866-621-5235 (PA Relay 711).

 Utilization management